-The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal award activity of Bridgewater State College (the "college") under programs of the Federal Government for the year ended June 30, 2020.
+The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal award activity of Massachusetts College of Art & Design (the "College") under programs of the Federal Government for the year ended June 30, 2021.
 The information on this Schedule is prepared in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance").
-Because the Schedule presents only a selected portion of the operations of the college, it is not intended to and does not present the financial position, changes in net position or cash flows of the college.
+Because the Schedule presents only a selected portion of the operations of the College, it is not intended to and does not present the financial position, changes in net position or cash flows of the College.